MX8Pro/anem/README.md

 ### Fonts

-The UI attempts to load the bundled [Cairo](https://fonts.google.com/specimen/Cairo) font from `assets/fonts/Cairo-Regular.ttf` on startup.
-This allows the application to use Cairo without requiring it to be installed on the system.
-If the font cannot be loaded, the interface gracefully falls back to standard system fonts.
+The UI loads the bundled [Cairo](https://fonts.google.com/specimen/Cairo) font from `assets/fonts/Cairo-Regular.ttf` at startup and applies it to all widgets.
+If loading fails, standard system fonts are used.